Business coaching · Fire Path

 Symptom

 The topic comes up and gets deferred.
 A follow-up is scheduled.
 The follow-up ends the same way.
 The agenda begins to acquire a recurring shadow item that never has an owner.
-The room knows the decision is there.
+The business knows the decision is there.
 Nobody names what it actually is.

 Intervention